Armagh-Down Gaelic football rivalry

 The Armagh-Down Gaelic football rivalry concerns the Ulster teams of Armagh and Down.
 The two counties are neighbours and, between them, they have won 26 Ulster Senior Football Championships and 7 All-Ireland Senior Football Championships.

 Background

-Armagh and Down first met in the Ulster Senior Football Championship in 1904.

-The rivalry has been described as a derby.
+Armagh and Down first met in the Ulster Senior Football Championship in the 1904 competition.
+Games between the teams have sometimes been described as a "derby".

-Ulster Finals
+Ulster finals

 The first Ulster Senior Football Championship final between Armagh and Down in 1961, with subsequent finals in 1981 and 1999.